‘RHOA’ Kandi Burruss Claims Porsha Williams Offered Oral Sex And Kissed Her

 Porshaslammed her down, calling it a “lie” and then claimed that Kandi had a sex dungeon in her house, had a secret seven-year relationship with a woman, and slept with “all these R&B groups.”

-Porsha continued on her bizarre rant, insisting that Kandi’s husband Todd was cheating on her with a number of women in different states, even telling her that he used the alias Marvin to hide his true identity.
+Porsha continued on her bizarre rant, insisting that Kandi’s husband, Todd, was cheating on her with a number of women in different states, even telling her that he used the alias Marvin to hide his true identity.

 “Your house is the international house of h**s and you know it.”